fpigeonjr/frank-pigeon-blog/content/posts/2019-10-21-dev-setup-for-win10/index.md

 ![explorer](./pinExplorer.png)

 I recommend pinning this directory since you will want to move project assets from the Windows side to linux.

+## Microsoft Updates

+Microsoft updates the Insiders Build pretty frequently and with the [win10debloater script](https://github.com/Sycnex/Windows10Debloater) defaults telemetry is turned off (which is probably a good default).
+I wanted to update Windows and it wasn't seeing any updates so here is what I did to allow for updates to be installed based on this [github issue](https://github.com/Sycnex/Windows10Debloater/issues/122).

+>Open the Start Menu.
+Type in `gpedit.msc` and right-click the app from the search results.
+Choose `Run as Administrator` from the context menu.

+> In the `Group Policy Editor`, go to `Computer Configuration/Administrative Templates/Windows Components/Data Collection and Preview Builds`.

+> Find the `Allow Telemetry` item and double-click it to edit the policies.
+Change the setting to `Enabled`.
+Change the drop-down menu entry to `3 - Full` and click Apply.

+Now you should be able to run Microsoft Updates normally.
+After the updates run and your mandatory reboot re-enable the telemetry setting .

+> Now open the item again and change the Setting to `Not configured` and hit the Save button.

 ## Final Thoughts